PHP Security & Best Practices (Security & Performance)

 session_start()at the beginning of scripts. - Use secure and HTTP only cookies.

-- Regenerate session ID after login.
+- Regenerate the session ID after login.

 // Secure session cookies